dankamongmen/notcurses/README.md

 // Extended Grapheme Cluster (despite use of the cell object, which encodes an
 // entire EGC).
 It is also possible that we will read a special keypress, i.e.
 // anything that doesn't correspond to a Unicode codepoint (e.g. arrow keys,
 // function keys, screen resize events, etc.).
-On return, 'special' is a valid
-// special key if and only if c.gcluster is 0 AND the return value is positive.
+These are mapped into Unicode's
+// Private Use Area.
 //
-// Many special keys arrive as an escape sequence.
-It can thus be necessary for
-// notcurses_getc() to wait a short time following receipt of an escape.
-If no
-// further input is received, it is assumed that the actual Escape key was
-// pressed.
-Otherwise, the input will be checked against the terminfo database
-// to see if it indicates a special key.
-In all other cases, notcurses_getc()
+// notcurses_getc() and notcurses_getc_nblock() are both nonblocking.
-// is non-blocking. notcurses_getc_blocking() blocks until a codepoint or
+// notcurses_getc_blocking() blocks until a codepoint or special key is read,
-// special key is read (though it can be interrupted by a signal).
+// or until interrupted by a signal.
 //
 // In the case of a valid read, a positive value is returned corresponding to
-// the number of bytes in the UTF-8 character, or '1' for all specials keys.
+// the number of bytes in the UTF-8 character, or '1' for all special keys.
 // 0 is returned to indicate that no input was available, but only by
 // notcurses_getc().
 Otherwise (including on EOF) -1 is returned.
 typedef enum {